25prabhu10/notes/docs/Languages/CSS/CSS.md

    }
    ```

 6. **Attribute Selector**: Selecting an element based upon one of its attributes.
-This selector uses square brackets to contain the attribute match and may be optionally combined with a type selector.
+This selector uses square brackets to contain the attribute match and may be optionally combined with a type selector

    ```css
    a[target="_blank"] {